 Acute, Uncomplicated vs. Acute with Systemic Symptoms

-Question: When using the E/M guidelines, is the problem an an acute, uncomplicated illness or an acute illness with systemic symptoms?
+Question: When using the E/M guidelines, is the problem an acute, uncomplicated illness or an acute illness with systemic symptoms?
 Answer: Let’s start with the CPT definitions, from the CPT® Professional edition.
-Acute, uncomplicated illness Acute illness with systemic symptoms From CPT®: A recent or new short-term problem with low risk of morbidity for […]
+Acute, uncomplicated illness Acute illness with systemic symptoms From CPT®: A recent or new short-term problem with low risk of morbidity for which […]

 Risk: Roads not Taken